bloc97/riot-api-java-cached/README.md

 ## Requirements

-**riot-api-java-cached** requires Java 8 and the following libraries:
+**riot-api-java-cached** requires Java 8 and the following libraries with their respective requirements:
 - [riot-api-java](https://github.com/taycaldwell/riot-api-java)

 ## Usage